js0823/trashbot/README.md

 2. Darknet tested on both desktop and vmware.
 3. ROS catkin_ws working as intended.
 4. All trash images annotated.
+5. Trashes trained on Darknet (Retrained to one label: Trash)

 ## TODO
 1. Get YOLO working and setup training data for training and testing.